VaultTree/vault-tree/README.md

 If you're not already familiar, take a few minutes to learn about how Vagrant will [sync your files] to and from the guest machine.

 [sync your files]: http://docs.vagrantup.com/v2/getting-started/synced_folders.html

-### Is it production ready?

-Are you serious?
-This project has like ...
-1 fork and 1 star (Thanks Eric!).
-We have a long way to go.

-Here are some of the big issues that I'm thinking about as we move to version 1.0:

-* This is a crypto application so vulnerabilities need to be identified and corrected.
-We need more eyes in this area.
-* We we need to figure out if the supported keywords are sufficient to implement basic secure computation schemes.
-  - For example, Digital Signatures are not implemented but could be.
-  - Should they be implemented?
-What is the use case?
-Ect.
-We need to have these conversations.